semgrep/semgrep-docs/docs/kb/integration/defect-dojo-integration.md

 ```

 ### Adding checksum validation
-To verify the job downloads the correct Python script, it is essential, from a security point of view, to check the integrity with a checksum such as SHA 256 code.
-It avoids the execution of tampered
+To verify that the job downloads the correct Python script securely, check the integrity with a checksum such as SHA 256 code.
+It prevents tampered scripts from executing.
 scripts.

 ```